section-engineering-education/engineering-education/articles/customization-using-bulma/index.md

 - It has an excellent developer community.
 - It can be customized extensively through variables.
 - Bulma uses easy-to-read class names that are easy to remember.
-- It is extremely clean and aesthetic looking.
+- It provides a modern and clean design.

 For the above reasons, Bulma is an efficient CSS framework that can be used to create performant websites.